Azure/AML-Kubernetes/docs/AKS-HCI/AML-ARC-Compute.md

-# Deploy Azure Stack Hub’s Kubernetes Cluster as a Compute Cluster in Azure Machine Learning through Azure Arc
+# Setup Azure Arc-enabled Machine Learning Training and Inferencing on AKS on Azure Stack HCI

 In this article, you: